kevinfrei/Arduino2Make/README.md

 ## TODO:

-* Make if's indent properly.
-* Handle rules beyond just compilation/assembling.
+* Get the user source file list
+* Handle enumerating the source code properly (I think this also means some special casing for the variant folder?)
+* Create the list of .o's for both user & system
 * Try the stuff out (probably with FreiKeys)
 * There's the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird people that switch between Windows, macOS, and Linux on a semi-regular basis...
+* Make if's indent properly.
 * And, finally, eventually, make some tests, probably.
 Jest seems reasonable.
   Seriously, I've found it pretty darned useful in a few other projects...